 PÅTÅR special edition is a high-quality fresh and fruity medium roast, with subtle hints of vanilla and chocolate.”

 A partnership with only winners

 To help support economic independence of coffee farmers in Uganda, IKEA and Ahold, one of the IKEA coffee suppliers, have teamed up with a regional social business project run by Kawacom.

 “Close co-operation with the supplier from bean to cup is key for success,” says Henrik Ringdahl, an IKEA product developer who helped create the new coffee on offer.
 It’s a partnership where everyone’s a winner – through our IKEA stores, Ahold, Kawacom and the farmers get to sell their product, and we gain a high-quality, tasty coffee to offer our customers.

 Gender equality is an important aspect of economic empowerment.
 Roughly one third of the workers are women.

 Economic empowerment – right now and in the future

 The coffee cherries are bought directly from the farmers, which means they can get a larger part of the profits.
 Having set up a long-term contract, the harvests are also guaranteed to be bought, resulting in financial stability.

 Another important aspect of economic empowerment is gender equality.
 Women are encouraged to work in all parts of the business.
-Education is vital to ensure economic empowerment in the future, and thanks to the economic results this initiative is giving, a majority of the farmers’ children now attend school because parents are able to pay school fees.
+Education is also vital to ensure economic empowerment in the future.
+Thanks to the economic results of this initiative, a majority of the farmers’ children now attend school because parents are able to pay school fees.

 Your coffee choice makes a difference